c-guzman/cipher-workflow-platform/README.md

 **IMPORTANTLY** if your analysis is running out of memory / RAM you will need to make use of the **-qs** flag.
 This specifies the number of processes that can be run at one time in parallel.
 For smaller RAM computers I suggest to decrease the number to something more appopriate.
 On a 128gb of RAM local desktop, I typically use a -qs flag of 10.

-Available genomes will be added.
-Please submit an issue to request a new genome addition.

 ## INSTALLATION

 The CIPHER program requires no manual installation.
 Just download and unzip the tar file from GitHub or the link at the top of the page.
 The download may be large.